 - SSHRC transcript request form (Graduate studies forms website)

 - SSHRC instructions for doctoral award application (SSHRC website)

-- Regulations for scholarships and fellowships (SSHRC website)
+- SSHRC instructions for CV (SSHRC website)

 - SSHRC resource centre for students (SSHRC website)

 - Subject matter eligibility (SSHRC website)

 - Selecting the appropriate federal granting agency (Government of Canada website)

 - SSHRC Facebook page, Twitter page, and YouTube channel